monsteronfire/garden/content/_index.md

 # I'm {{< sparkle "Shaii" >}}.
 You've stumbled upon my little garden on the World Wide Web.

 ## I write about programming, community maintenance, and engineering management.
-Take a stroll and stay as long as you like.
+Take a stroll around and stay as long as you like.